When it comes to eating, our brains bias our taste buds.

 - Identical PowerBars are rated worse when tasters think they contain soy than when they think they don’t – regardless of the actual ingredients.

-That’s why every expert out there encourages you to make your kid’s food fun – sprinkling Parmesan snow onto broccoli trees was always a big hit in my house – and why it’s so important to help your child accurately predict what something will taste like.
+That’s why every expert out there encourages you to make your kid’s food fun – sprinkling Parmesan snow onto broccoli trees is always a big hit – and why it’s so important to help your child accurately predict what something will taste like.
 Tapping into your child’s imagination is one of the most crucial components of shaping new food acceptance.

 According to Wansink…